hillinfo/hillinfo/README.md

 About

-The main content here is related to work, having worked largely in the software industry in Europe as part of various professional projects such as open source, &erp.
+The main content here is related to work, having worked largely in the software industry in Europe as part of various professional projects :tags: open source, erp, article.

 More.

 .. note:: hi-ll offers `consulting and contracting`_ related to Architecture.
-If you want help implementing it in your organization, feel free to reach out and hopefully we can work together.
+If you want help in your organization, please contact me.

 © hi-ll